The author is a guitarist and bassist with over 35 years of experience as a musician.

 Cordoba C10 Spruce Classical Guitar

 When it comes to steel-string acoustic guitars the dreadnought style is probably the most popular.
-The larger size and stronger construction of the body offers tremendous projection whether flat-picking or playing finger-style.
-At the time of the dreadnought’s introduction this was a pretty innovative leap for guitarists, who were typically playing much smaller guitars and struggled to be heard.
+The larger size and stronger construction of the body offer tremendous projection whether flat-picking or playing finger-style.
+At the time of the dreadnought’s introduction, this was a pretty innovative leap for guitarists, who were typically playing much smaller guitars and struggled to be heard.

 We can thank the C.F.
 Martin Company for the invention of the dreadnought body style.
 Today, almost a hundred years later, Martin is still one of the finest acoustic guitar builders in the world.
 Their D-Series instruments such as the D-28 and D-18 continue to stand as icons of fine craftsmanship and sound.

 I always recommend Yamaha acoustic guitars for beginners, specifically their FG800.
-This is a dreadnought design that sounds great, and Yamaha guitars are know for being easy to play.
-This is important, because struggling to fret notes and chords is hard enough when you are just starting out.
+This is a dreadnought design that sounds great, and Yamaha guitars are known for being easy to play.
+This is important because struggling to fret notes and chords is hard enough when you are just starting out.
 You need an instrument that cooperates!
 Yamaha also makes quality instruments at very good price points: another bonus.

-If you want to take a little bit of a shortcut you can go with the .
+If you want to take a little bit of a shortcut you can go with the Gigmaker Deluxe starter pack.
 This includes the FD01S acoustic guitar, a dreadnought design similar to the FG.
-A starter pack will give you not only a quality Yamaha acoustic guitar, but also all the accessories you need to start playing.
+A starter pack will give you not only a quality Yamaha acoustic guitar but also all the accessories you need to start playing.
 It's a smart and affordable way for a newbie to begin their guitar-playing career.
-Gigmaker Deluxe starter pack